JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-ios-accessibility.md

 @ExperimentalComposeApi
 sealed class AccessibilitySyncOptions {

-    // Option to never synchronize the accessibility tree. object Never: AccessibilitySyncOptions
+    // Option to never synchronize the accessibility tree object Never: AccessibilitySyncOptions

-    // Option to synchronize the tree only when Accessibility Services are running.
+    // Option to synchronize the tree only when Accessibility Services are running
+    //
-    // You can include an AccessibilityDebugLogger to log interactions and tree syncing events. class WhenRequiredByAccessibilityServices(debugLogger: AccessibilityDebugLogger?)
+    // You can include an AccessibilityDebugLogger to log interactions and tree syncing events class WhenRequiredByAccessibilityServices(debugLogger: AccessibilityDebugLogger?)

-    // Option to synchronize the tree only when Accessibility Services are running.
+    // Option to always synchronize the accessibility tree
+    //
-    // You can include an AccessibilityDebugLogger to log interactions and tree syncing events. class Always(debugLogger: AccessibilityDebugLogger?)
+    // You can include an AccessibilityDebugLogger to log interactions and tree syncing events class Always(debugLogger: AccessibilityDebugLogger?)
 }
 ```

+## What's next?

+Try out the project generated by [the Kotlin Multiplatform wizard](https://kmp.jetbrains.com/) in your usual iOS accessibility workflow.

+Compose Multiplatform also supports [recourse qualifiers](compose-images-resources.md) that will be helpful when adapting
+a UI to a particular situation.